Leilah Weinraub

 Leilah Weinraub (born 1979) is an American filmmaker, conceptual artist, and the former chief executive officer of the fashion brand Hood By Air.
-In 2018 she was named a Sundance Institute Art of Nonfiction Fellow.
+In 2018, she was named a Sundance Institute Art of Nonfiction Fellow.

 Biography

 Weinraub was born in Los Angeles to an African-American textile designer mother from Compton and a Jewish pediatrician father from Fort Wayne, Indiana.

 Weinraub attended one year at an agricultural high school in Israel before returning to the United States and legally emancipating herself from her parents.
 She later attended Antioch College and dropped out of the film program at Bard College.

 Career

-In 1998 Weinraub met American History X director Tony Kaye while working at the Los Angeles Boutique Maxfield's.
+In 1998, Weinraub met American History X director Tony Kaye while working at the Los Angeles Boutique Maxfield's.
 In exchange for Kaye paying her Antioch tuition, Weinraub assisted him on his project Lake of Fire.

-SHAKEDOWN
+Shakedown

 In 2002—at the age of 23—Weinraub began shooting Shakedown, a Black lesbian strip club in the Mid-City neighborhood of Los Angeles.
 Over the course of 6 years, Weinraub accumulated over 400 hours of footage.
-The resulting documentary feature, SHAKEDOWN, premiered at the 2018 Berlinale and has subsequently been screened at various art institutions and film festivals including the Tate, London; ICA, London; MoMA PS1, New York; Centre d’Art Contemporain, Geneva; True/False Film Festival, Missouri; Sheffield Doc/Fest, England; Images Festival, Toronto; Frameline Film Festival, San Francisco and Gavin Brown's Enterprise, New York.
+The resulting documentary feature, Shakedown, premiered at the 2018 Berlinale and has subsequently been screened at various art institutions and film festivals including the Tate, London; ICA, London; MoMA PS1, New York; Centre d’Art Contemporain, Geneva; True/False Film Festival, Missouri; Sheffield Doc/Fest, England; Images Festival, Toronto; Frameline Film Festival, San Francisco and Gavin Brown's Enterprise, New York.
 A shorter version was screened as part of the 2017 Whitney Biennial.

-In March 2020 the film was released on the website Pornhub, the first non-pornographic film to be shown there.
+In March 2020, the film was released on the website Pornhub, the first non-pornographic film to be shown there.